EU-Mercosur Free Trade Agreement - An Explainer

 Loss of tax revenue

-One of the main elements of this trade agreement is the reduction of tariffs.
-These taxes that countries collect on imported and exported products help to fund public services that people need like hospitals, schools and public transport.
+One of the main arguments put forward by the European Commission to seek support for this agreement is that it will cut taxes for exporters.
+It is estimated that large companies will save 4 billion euros on export taxes as a result.
+However, these taxes that countries collect on imported and exported products help to fund public services that people need like hospitals, schools and public transport.
 By reducing these taxes, budgets for public services will be reduced.
 This usually leads to privatisation of public services and increased costs to people.

-For example, Argentinian President Macri has already drastically cut export tariffs on soybeans, which has more than doubled the public debt, destroying the Argentinian economy while benefiting large landowners.
+For example, Argentinian President Macri has already drastically cut export tariffs on soybeans which has benefited landowners and agribusiness, but more than doubled the public debt, destroying the Argentinian economy.

 Furthermore, there will be no possibility to reverse these tax reductions in future because the agreement negotiated also contains a ‘standstill’ clause that prevents tariffs from being reintroduced.